yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 2.9.0 =

+There have been changes to the reverse proxy logic.
+If you have enabled a reverse proxy, check if the detected IP is correct.

 = 2.8.2 =

 This plugin version is compatible with PHP 7.2 and adapted the automatic update code.